evidence-dev/evidence/MONOREPO_ROADMAP.md

 ### Goals:

-This document outlines the eventual structure for the Evidence monorepo we would like to reach.
+This document outlines the target structure for the Evidence monorepo.
-It is outlined with the following goals:
+The target structure has the following goals:

 - Clear definition of what functionality should live where
 - Good separation of concerns